linaro-its/aws2-wrap/README.md

 credential_process = aws2-wrap --process --profile <awsprofilename>
 ```

-then, after authentication:

-`aws sso login --profile <awsprofilename>`

-you can run any command that uses AWS credentials by specifying the "Wrapped" profile:
+then, after authentication, you can run any command that uses AWS credentials by specifying the "Wrapped" profile:

 ```
+aws sso login --profile <awsprofilename>
 export AWS_PROFILE=Wrapped
+export AWS_SDK_LOAD_CONFIG=1
 terraform plan
 ```

+Note that because the profile is being specified via `AWS_PROFILE`, it is sometimes necessary (as shown above) to set `AWS_SDK_LOAD_CONFIG` in order to get tools like `terraform` to successfully retrieve the credentials.

 ## Credits